mckinsey/vizro/vizro-ai/docs/pages/user-guides/chart-examples.md

 ### Create a surface plot

-With Vizro-AI, you can create complex and captivating charts using few commands.
-Let's dive into the 3-dimensional surface plot that VizroAI can generate for us.
+Let's explore how to generate a 3-dimensional surface plot with VizroAI.

 !!! example "Surface plot"